North Lawndale Community News: History

 North Lawndale Community News was started in 1999 by a group of North Lawndale residents to communicate important information throughout their community.
 It began as a monthly newspaper, but it was eventually able to achieve weekly circulation.

-During the Douglas branch reconstruction project, North Lawndale Community News raised concerns that CTA did not hire any neighborhood residents for the project.
+During the reconstruction of the Douglas branch of the Pink Line rapid transit line, the newspaper raised concerns that CTA did not hire any neighborhood residents for the project.
 The resulting controversy ultimately prompted CTA to change its policy.

 Regular features

-The North Lawndale Community News publishes a mix of community news articles and articles that advice residents of services and opportunities in the area.
-Unusual for community newspapers, it features a regular film review column (At the Flicks, written by David Schulz.
+North Lawndale Community News publishes a mix of community news and articles that advise residents of services and opportunities in the area.
+Unusually for community newspapers, it features a regular film review column (At the Flicks, written by David Schulz).

-NLCN draws extensively on talent from the North Lawndale community.
-Editors, writers and photographers are recruited from the neighborhood population, and local teenagers distribute the papers to subscribers.
+The newspaper draws on contributors from the North Lawndale community.
+Editors, writers and photographers are recruited from the neighborhood, and local teenagers distribute the papers to subscribers.